20220781/assignment1/README.md

-The Name of "turtle python is the assginemnt, others are the practices. "
+The Name of "turtle python is the assignment, others are the practices. "